 Reading improves writing skills

-Writing skills develop hand in hand with reading.
+Writing and literacy skills develop hand in hand with reading.
 Not only does it provide a learning gateway into the structure of sentences but it’s an easy way for young children to learn new words.

 Once my daughter started to recognise words and letters through picture books and activities, she wanted to start writing her own name on her paintings.
 As she continues to read, she is developing the skills to structure sentences, to use different words and becoming a better communicator.